Social Thinking has helped over 2.5 million educators,

 solving to improve: conversation & social connection, executive functioning, friendship & relationship

 development, perspective taking, self-regulation, and Social Thinking Vocabulary.
-Our conceptual and
+Our conceptual

-through mature adulthood in moving toward improvement in their own social goals.
+learners ages four through mature adulthood in moving toward improvement in their own social goals.

-Explore our broad range of products, online courses, conferences, and free resources for teaching practical
+Explore our broad range of products, online courses, conferences, and free resources for teaching

-their lives.
+significant learning of their lives.